BackofenLab/GraphClust-2/kitematic/kitematic.md

 0. Obtain and install Kitematic from https://kitematic.com/

+1. For detailed info you may check [Kitematic guide](https://docs.docker.com/kitematic/userguide/#docker-command-line-access)

 1. Run kitematic,  search for `graphclust` and click on `create` button
 <img src="./kitematic-1.png" width="800" />